david-mark-llc/jessie/README.md

 # Jessie

 Lean, beautiful and smart.

-Check out the Wiki on the master repo (rassie/jessie).
+To find out more [view the wiki](https://github.com/rassie/jessie/wiki).